Sathwiktallur/Pocket_mechanic/README.md

 This project is a mini project aimed at demonstrating [brief description of the project].

 ## Features
-- Feature 1: [Description of feature 1]
+- Feature 1: [User  gives his query on any vehicle breakdown.]
-- Feature 2: [Description of feature 2]
+- Feature 2: [Relavent solution is given to the sort the problem.]
-- Feature 3: [Description of feature 3]
+- Feature 3: [Even provides Youtube video link for better understanding.]

 ## Installation
 To install and run this project, follow these steps: